-"(l) OVERSIGHT.-(1) The Committee on Government Operations [now Committee on Government Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records held or created by the Review Board.

-"(2) The Review Board shall have the duty to cooperate with the exercise of such oversight jurisdiction.
+'(l) Oversight.-(1) The Committee on Government Operations [now Committee on Oversight and Government Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records held or created by the Review Board. "(2) The Review Board shall have the duty to cooperate with the exercise of such oversight jurisdiction.

-"(m) SUPPORT SERVICES.-The Administrator of the General Services Administration shall provide administrative services for the Review Board on a reimbursable basis.
+(m) SUPPORT SERVICES.-The Administrator of the General Services Administration shall provide administrative services for the Review Board on a reimbursable may issue interpretive regulations. ''(o) Termination and Winding Up.-(1) The Review Board and the terms of its members shall terminate not later than September 30, 1998.

-"(n) INTERPRETIVE REGULATIONS.-The Review Board may issue interpretive regulations.
+"(n) INTERPRETIVE REGULATIONS.-The Review Board